IHE/RAD.IRA/input/pagecontent/volume-1.md

 ##### 1:53.1.1.3.2 Event Producing Requirements

-If the Worklist Client accepted an event initially (i.e., returning `202` Accepted) and later decided to refuse the context or failed to process the event, then it shall send a `syncerror` event back to the Hub using Notify Error [RAD-156](rad-156.html).
+If the Worklist Client is grouped with a Content Creator to publish content events to a reporting session, then it shall publish events using at least one FHIR resource.

 > Note: The FHIR resources which the actor can publish as FHIRcast contents are documented in its CapabilityStatement.